ViSTA: Visual Storytelling using Multi-modal Adapters for Text-to-Image Diffusion Models: Method

 Here, $Q^c$ is derived from the U-Net latent features, and $K^c$, $V^c$ are computed from the fusion feature $c^F$.
 This cross-attention produces a context vector $Z^c$, which encodes history-aware guidance.

-To preserve the original behavior of the pretrained diffusion model while integrating historical context, we compute the final cross-attention output as a weighted combination of the original U-Net cross-attention output $Z$ and the history-guided output $Z^c$:
+To preserve the original behavior of the pretrained diffusion model while integrating historical context, we compute the final cross-attention output as a weighted combination of the original U-Net cross-attention output $Z$ and the history-guided output $Z^c$, where the scaling factor $\lambda$ controls the influence of the history adapter: